-The Title IX Resource Page was created by OED to provide comprehensive information and resources to the University community on gender discrimination, including sexual harassment and assault, bystander intervention and violence prevention.
-Information is also provided on the Public Safety Website.
+OED created the Title IX Resource Page to provide comprehensive information and resources to the University community on gender discrimination, including sexual harassment and assault, bystander intervention, and violence prevention.
+Information is also provided on the Public Safety website.

 Counseling Center